Has your physical or occupational therapist diagnosed your child with low muscle tone?

 Now that you know which are the best shoe styles and orthotics for a child with low muscle tone, you are ready to make the most informative decision!

-Below you can find a conversation I had with a parent that had a child that was diagnosed with low muscle tone and needed guidance on what to do.
+Below you can find a conversation between myself and a parent that had a child diagnosed with low muscle tone and needed guidance on finding shoes.

 Since you might be going through the same situation, you might find this information valuable.
-In this particular case all the child needed was a pair of good supportive shoes, but there are other examples where the child needed a pair of orthotics with her shoes.
+In this particular case all the child needed was a pair of good supportive shoes, but there are other several examples where the child actually needed a pair of orthotics to be fitted in the shoes.

 Let’s take a look at the conversation: